Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

 ## Prerequisites

-To enable your application to use the NFC functionality:
+To enable your application to use the NFC functionality, follow the steps below:

 1. To use the [Tizen.Network.Nfc](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: